 This chart shows some general calculations or guides that can help you determine how thick an aquarium glass should be.
 The top row shows the tank’s length, and the column on the left shows the tank’s height.

 The glass thickness is shown in millimeters (mm), with the number in the parentheses indicating the safety factor.
-Always aim for the thickness that has a safety factor of 3.8 or greater.
+Always aim for a thickness that has a safety factor of 3.8 or greater.

 Can You Maintain a Safety Factor With Thin Glass?